-- Jay Garrick and Alan Scott of Earth 2 gained their powers and costumes via mystical sources.
+- The Flash Jay Garrick and Green Lantern Alan Scott of Earth 2 gained their powers and costumes via mystical sources.
 As such, their costumes only appear when they use their powers.

 - In the Moonwalker movie and games, Michael Jackson can morph into a sportscar, a robot (aka the Jacksonator), or a space fighter plane, with the power of a Wishing Star.

-- Ema in the Japanese dorama (drama) Sh15uya had a henshin ability, but it was never really explained.
+- Ema in the Japanese drama Sh15uya had a henshin ability, but it was never really explained.